Te Haratau – lifting the quality of NZ's physical learning environments

 How it works

-To assess the fitness for purpose of your learning environments, we will install internal environment monitoring (IEM) devices.
-These devices measure acoustics, lighting, thermal comfort and indoor air quality, which all support better educational outcomes.
+To assess the fitness for purpose of your learning environments, we are installing Internal Environment Monitoring (IEM) devices.
+These devices help to assess acoustics, lighting, thermal comfort and indoor air quality, which all support better educational outcomes.

-Like CO2 monitors, IEM devices can also help schools understand ventilation requirements, but IEMs are being installed as part of a longer-term solution to support the quality of schools’ learning environments.
-They will be fixed and permanent, whereas CO2 monitors are portable and have been distributed as an immediate response to COVID-19, allowing schools to monitor CO2 levels in real time and move the monitors between classrooms.
+Like CO2 monitors, IEM devices can help schools understand ventilation requirements, but IEMs are part of a longer-term solution to support the quality of schools’ learning environments.
+They are fixed and permanent, whereas CO2 monitors are portable and have been distributed as an immediate response to COVID-19, allowing schools to monitor CO2 levels in real time and move the monitors between classrooms.
+The IEM data recorded is continuously reported back to the Ministry to be analysed centrally.

-Schools will be asked to complete the School Evaluation of the Physical Environment questionnaire – or SEPE.
+Schools are required to complete the School Evaluation of the Physical Environment questionnaire – or SEPE.
 SEPE gathers the user’s perspective.
 It asks schools to describe their education vision and daily practice, and then assesses how well their buildings and site support this.

-Condition assessors will visit schools to assess the site-wide and building elements.
-They’ll be making their assessment against an established condition assessment framework.
+Condition assessors visit schools to assess the site-wide and building elements.
+They make their assessment against an established condition assessment framework.
 Using this framework ensures that consistent, repeatable, and comparable data is recorded across the school and portfolio.

-We’ll continue to seek authorisation to collect schools’ current and future energy usage data directly from their retailer.
+We seek authorisation from School Boards to collect schools’ current and future energy consumption data directly from their retailer.
 This is to help us get a better understanding of usage and costs to measure the operational efficiency.

 Keep IEM devices online